 Sharing EXPERIENCE and EXPERTISE in Development Finance issues

-Our FINANCE BOUTIQUE provides Policy/Decision-makers with advisory services to deliver an enabling environment and Private Clients to facilitate either start-up or growth-up business, empowering people being the avenue to alleviate poverty,
+Our FINANCE BOUTIQUE provides Policy Decision-Makers and Private Clients with advisory services to deliver an enabling financial environment and facilitate either start-up or growth-up businesses, empowering people being the avenue to alleviate poverty.

-We do mix both field Experience in twenty-six Countries and Expertise in development finance to design, manage and evaluate viable and feasible business solutions to achieve countries’ inclusive growth as per UN 2030 AGENDA FOR SDGs.
+We do mix both field Experience in twenty-four Countries and Expertise in development finance to design, manage and evaluate viable and feasible business solutions to achieve countries’ inclusive growth as per the UN 2030 AGENDA FOR SDGs.

-We make available services in the areas of: Financial Inclusion// Retail Banking// Project Design & Management & Evaluation// Risk Fund// Revolving Fund// Governance// Microfinance// Training, Negotiation with digital & finance providers// Exploration market opportunity// Draft technical proposal & methodology.
+We make available services in the areas of Financial Inclusion// Retail Banking// Project Design & Management & Evaluation// Risk Fund// Revolving Fund// Governance// Microfinance// Training// Negotiation with digital & finance providers// Exploration market opportunity// Draft technical proposal & methodology for tender.